 - I like my jeera rice plain without any chilies or onions, but if you like you can also add some onions and green chilies to jeera rice, to amp up the flavors.

 - Add lemon juice while cooking rice to prevent them from turning yellow and becoming sticky and gloopy.
 Your jeera rice would come out bright and each grain of rice will be separated.

 - Once the rice has been cooking for around 8-10 minutes, all of the water should be soaked up by the grains, and the rice will be cooked.

 - If the texture or rice is slightly chewy or hard in the center then add 3-4 tablespoons of water.
 Cover the pot with the lid to cook the rice for another 3-5 minutes on low heat.
 Check the texture again after 3-4 minutes, rice should be perfectly cooked.
 If the rice is cooked nicely but still there is some liquid, then remove the lid and cook over high heat for 2minutes.
 This would evaporate all the excess water.

 - If you want to make turmeric jeera rice, then add 1/2 of turmeric powder to rice along with water.

 - You can make vegetable cumin rice by adding some vegetables of your choice.

-WATCH VIDEO BELOW: Jeera Rice - Indian Cumin Rice (Pan + Pressure Cooker + Instant Pot)
+WATCH VIDEO BELOW: Jeera Rice - Indian Cumin Rice (Pan, Cooker, Instant Pot)